Lower Bounding the Gromov--Hausdorff distance in Metric Graphs: Background and notation

 \subsection{Metric graphs}

-We follow Definitions~3.1.12 (quotient metric) and~3.2.9 (metric graph) of~\cite{BuragoBuragoIvanov} in order to define a metric graph.
+To define metric graphs, we follow Definitions~3.1.12 (quotient metric) and~3.2.9 (metric graph) of~\cite{BuragoBuragoIvanov}.
 A \emph{metric segment} is a metric space isometric to a real line segment $[0, l]$ for $l\geq0$.
 Our metric graphs will always be connected and have a finite number of vertices and edges.

-\begin{definition}[Metric Graph] A \emph{metric graph} $(G,d)$ is the metric space obtained by gluing a finite collection $E$ of metric segments along their boundaries to a finite collection $V$ of vertices, and equipping the result $\left(\bigsqcup_{e\in E}e\right)/\sim$ with the quotient metric.
+\begin{definition}[Metric Graph] A \emph{finite metric graph} $(G,d)$ is the metric space obtained by gluing a finite collection $E$ of metric segments along their boundaries to a finite collection $V$ of vertices, and equipping the result $\left(\bigsqcup_{e\in E}e\right)/\sim$ with the quotient metric.
 We assume this equivalence relation results in a connected space. \end{definition}

 The metric segments $e\in E$ are called the \emph{edges} and the equivalence classes of their endpoints in $V$ are called the \emph{vertices} of $G$.
-Since $G$ is connected, we have $d(\xi,\xi')<\infty$ for all $\xi,\xi'\in G$.
+Since $G$ is connected, we have $d(y,y')<\infty$ for all $y,y'\in G$.
 Since $E$ is finite, the quotient semi-metric~\cite[Definition~3.1.12]{BuragoBuragoIvanov} is in fact a metric.\footnote{ One needs to be more careful if $E$ is infinite.
-Indeed, suppose one has two vertices $v$ and $v'$, and one edge $e_n$ of length $\frac{1}{n}$ for each $n\in \mathbb{N}$ with endpoints $v$ and $v'$.
+Indeed, suppose one has two vertices $v$ and $v'$, and one edge $e_n$ of length $\frac{1}{n}$ with endpoints $v$ and $v'$ for each $n\in \mathbb{N}$.
 Then the quotient semi-metric gives $d(v,v')=\inf_{n\in \mathbb{N}}\frac{1}{n}=0$, even though $v\neq v'$, and hence this semi-metric is not a metric.
 These subtleties disappear since we assume $E$ is finite.}

-For an edge $e\in E$, its length $l(e)$ is the length of the corresponding metric segment.
+For an edge $e\in E$, its length $|e|$ is the length of the corresponding metric segment.
 Note that the length can be different from the distance between the endpoints of $e$ according to the metric $d$.
-Extending the definition of length for a continuous path $\gamma:[a,b]\to G$, we define the length $l(\gamma)$ as the sum of the (full or partial) lengths of the edges that $\gamma$ traverses.
+Extending the definition of length for a continuous path $\gamma:[a,b]\to G$, we define the length $|\gamma|$ as the sum of the (full or partial) lengths of the edges that $\gamma$ traverses.

 For a vertex $v$ of a graph, its \emph{degree}, denoted $deg(v)$, is the number of edges incident to $v$.
 A self-loop at $v$ contributes $2$ to the degree of $v$.
-As an example, the circle $S^1$ can be given a metric graph structure by assigning a single vertex $v$ at the north pole, of degree $2$, having a self-loop.
+As an example, the circle $S^1$ can be given a metric graph structure with a single vertex $v$ of degree $2$ at the north pole, along with a self-loop.
+We denote the set of leaf vertices, i.e.\ the vertices of degree one, by $\partial G$.